Maine

 With clear rules, simple competition regulations, and regional appeal, this contest could be gamified through geofenced mobile betting apps or on-site kiosks.
 Categories such as “Most Accurate Toss” or “Furthest Toss” open the door to numerous novelty betting markets.

 If even 0.05% of Maine’s sports betting handle were redirected to seasonal novelty contests like this, it could generate thousands in wagers each year.
-This would mean additional tax revenue, as well as support for local events such as fairs and small business vendors.
+This would mean additional tax revenue and support for local events such as fairs and small-business vendors.
 For a state deeply rooted in craftsmanship and outdoor culture, transforming a staple of state fashion into a betting favorite could help Maine establish itself as an outside-the-box betting state.

 Betting on buoy toss events: A unique addition to Maine’s gambling landscape

-At Maine’s historic maritime festivals, harbor-side games like buoy tossing offer a slice of local tradition and maybe one day some extra money in bettors' pockets.
+At Maine’s historic maritime festivals, harbor-side games like buoy tossing offer a slice of local tradition and perhaps some extra money in bettors' pockets.
 With competitors throwing buoys across docks or toward targets, the sport already includes measurable outcomes like distance and accuracy.
 That makes it ideal for novelty wagering.

 If Maine were to expand its legal betting markets to include festival-based markets, buoy toss contests could reel in seasonal revenue and spark additional community engagement.
 Prop bets could cover everything from “longest toss of the day” to “closest hit on a buoy barrel,” drawing in both longtime locals and interested tourists looking for lighthearted action.

-A novelty betting category like this could not only boost foot traffic to coastal towns, and help promote lesser-known festivals, but it could potentially generate thousands in wagers and valuable tax income each summer.
+A novelty betting category like this could not only boost foot traffic to coastal towns and help promote lesser-known festivals but also potentially generate thousands in wagers and valuable tax income each summer.

-Most recent updates from the ME sports betting scene
+Most recent updates from the ME sports betting & gambling scenes

 In-person sports betting sites and locations